darrenks/atlas/README.md

 In Atlas the solution is simple:

-    nats=1 nats+1
+    nats:=1 (nats+1)
-    prisoners=40 take nats
+    prisoners:=nats take 40
-    gun_holders = prisoners @ concat !if nats % 3 then !;gun_holders else $
+    gun_holders := prisoners (nats % 3 !then gun_holders!; else $ concat)
-    head concat !if gun_holders !== tail gun_holders then !;gun_holders else $
+    gun_holders tail != gun_holders !then gun_holders!; else $ concat head
     ──────────────────────────────────
     28

-The `concat !if ... !;gun_holders else $` which is used twice may look scary but that's actually just a common pattern for doing a filter, not a fault of circular programming that Atlas lacks that operator for now.
+The `!then gun_holders!; else $ concat` which is used twice may look scary but that's actually just a common pattern for doing a filter, not a fault of circular programming that Atlas lacks that operator for now.
 That last line is just selecting the first case it is the same person twice in a row.
 That catch op I alluded to earlier would be really handy here then we could just take the last before encountering an error.

 I guess it is no surprise that a problem involving a circle has a nice circular programming solution.
 But calculating primes using the Sieve of Eratosthenesis is our next example.
 Typically the sieve is done on a fixed size, but if you use circular programming you can stream it.

-TODO clean this up

-    _!if (1+v1=1(v2=2 1+v2)*v1)%v2 then $ else !;v2
+    (1+(1 (v2*v1):v1))%(2 (1+v2):v2) !then $, else (v2!;) _
     ──────────────────────────────────
-    2 3 5 7 11 13 17 19 23 29 31 ...
+    2 3 5 7 11 13 17...

+TODO improve that

 There is a [functional pearl article](https://arxiv.org/pdf/1811.09840.pdf) about an even more efficient solution and it too uses circular programming.